Who Likes Getting Shots

 We have a wonderful nurse who has been with us every time we have gone.
 He is going on this 6th treatment.
 When we get there, we do the standard answering questions and getting his vitals.
 Within about an hour, they come in (usually the IV team, which consists of 2 women whom I am convinced are angels from heaven) and start his IV.
 This is never a fun thing, especially for a toddler.
 After that is finished and tears are dried, Kim (our nurse) comes in and gives him Tylenol and Benadryl to help offset any potential side effects.

-We then wait for about 30 minutes until Kim comes back and starts is IVIG drip.
-She gets the blood pressure cuff on his leg, he watches a 1/2 of a movie…gets slightly evil and then goes to sleep.
+We then wait for about 30 minutes until Kim comes back and starts his IVIG drip.
+She gets the blood pressure cuff on his leg, he watches a 1/2 of a movie…gets slightly evil, and then goes to sleep.
 He may sleep for an hour to 2 hours.
 She comes in every 15-30 minutes to adjust the time.
 We run this IV for about 6-10 hrs depending on how his body is reacting.

-Once he wakes up from his nap, he immediately starts with the Opsoclonus (eyes darting back and forth) and then the shaking starts.
+Once he wakes up from his nap, he immediately starts with the Opsoclonus (eyes darting back and forth), and then the shaking starts.
 I try to get him to eat lunch, but it is hard.
 Last time, I ran to the cafeteria to get him a salad and he ate that pretty well.
-Once we are done, we get everything out and we wait another 30 minutes or so and then we drive home for 3 1/2 hours.
+Once we are done, we get everything out and we wait another 30 minutes or so, and then we drive home for 3 1/2 hours.
 Sometimes we stop for supper and sometimes we just get gas and eat junk on the way home.
 He *rarely* sleeps on the way home, so that makes for a super fun time.

 This January, he will have his third dose of Rituximab (chemo).
-He had one about a week after he got out of the hospital, in June and then another 2 weeks after that.
+He had one about a week after he got out of the hospital, in June, and then another 2 weeks after that.
 Our goal is to kill off the B-cells that his body is producing.
-See, he has either *had* cancer and his body did its job, produced the B-cells and attacked the cancer, reabsorbing it back in his body.
+See, he has either *had* cancer and his body did its job, produced the B-cells, and attacked cancer, reabsorbing it back in his body.
 Now, the B-cells think his brain is a foreign body, so they are now attacking his brain.

-Or, it is idiopathic…..he might have had a virus (which he was never sick)…..OR he could get cancer within a few years (neuroblastoma, in his chest cavity).
+Or, it is idiopathic…..he might have had a virus (which he was never sick of)…..OR he could get cancer within a few years (neuroblastoma, in his chest cavity).
 Most kids have the NB, have it removed, but are still symptomatic.
 In January, we will be admitted for 23 hrs and do IVIG and Chemo…..good times, again, will be had by all.

 Our newest course of action is to add in ACTH.
 It is like a steroid on steroids…I have also heard it described as a synthetic hormone that helps your brain to produce Cortisol.
 Whatever it is…it is a beast of a medication.
-Kids are on this for years. …well, they are on this and when they are weaned, then become symptomatic again and have to restart.
+Kids are on this for years. …well, they are on this and when they are weaned, they become symptomatic again and have to restart.
 Some kids can move from this to a dex pulse.